zavitax/redis-sync-fanout-queue-go/README.md

 2. It does not deliver the next message until _all_ subscribers of the room ACKnowledge the last message.
 3. It is based entirely on Redis primitives.
 4. Out-of-band messages are also available.
 They are immediately delivered to all subscribers with no regard to ACKs.
-5. Subscribers can be `Sync = true` (blocking, thus requiring an ACK) or `Sync = false` (non-blocking, thus not requiring an ACK).
-6. Supports sharded Redis clusters out-of-the-box

 This allows building distributed systems where edges process messages in a coordinated lock-step with each other.

 ## Queue guarantees

-### Low latency delivery

-Delivery is based on Redis PUBSUB.
-It is possible to reach very low latencies.

 ### Synchronized Fanout

-All synchronous clients must ACKnowledge processing of a message before any other client can see the next message.
+All clients must ACKnowledge processing of a message before any other client can see the next message, unless the message is sent Out-of-band.

 ### At most once delivery

 There are no message redelivery attempts built in.
 Either you get it or you do not.

+(*) In case communication breaks, client must stop sending Ping() requests (preferably send an Unsubscribe() request), obtain a new Client ID, and Subscribe() after communication has been re-established.

 ### High performance, low memory footprint